mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 - **Second Terminal**

     - cd /home/$USER/Documents/ACC_Development/isaac_ros_common

-./scripts/run_dev.sh  /home/$USER/Documents/ACC_Development/Development
+    - ./scripts/run_dev.sh  /home/$USER/Documents/ACC_Development/Development

-colcon build
+    - colcon build

-install/setup.bash
+    - install/setup.bash

-ros2 launch qcar2_nodes qcar2_virtual_launch.py
+    - ros2 launch qcar2_nodes qcar2_virtual_launch.py

+- **Third Terminal**

-Copy and paste the first four commands from the second terminal in the third terminal.
+    - Copy and paste the first four commands from the second terminal in the third terminal.
 The third terminal is attached to the Isaac docker container running in the second terminal.

-Go to the path of the python script by entering cd ros2/src/mycar/src
+    - Go to the path of the python script by entering 'cd ros2/src/mycar/src'.

-Execute the python script by entering python3 uottawa_qcar2_code.py
+    - Execute the python script by entering: 'python3 uottawa_qcar2_code.py'.

-Please refer to the section of important notes while running the python script.
+- **Important Notes**

+ It should be noted that the frame rate was set to 30 fps to ensure the camera always sends the best quality images.
+This contributed to a low CPS rate of only around 10.
+Due to low CPS, the algorithm may not work as expected multiple times.

 ---